ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/01-glossary.md

 ### pop

-A specialized term used to indicate removing an [element]{.term} from a
+A specialised term used to indicate removing an [element]{.term} from a
 [stack]{.term}.